 Non-uniformity of thickness in a molded piece tends to produce unbalanced shrinkage and consequent warpage.
 As the piece is taken from the mold, the thinner sections cool more rapidly than the heavier, and the heavier sections tend to shrink more than the thin sections, and thus internal stresses are created.

-In the design of a piece in which adjacent thin and thick sections are necessary, generous fillets should be used, in order that the change from one section to the other shall not be abrupt.
+In the design of a piece in which adjacent thin and thick sections are necessary, generous fillets should be used, so that the change from one part to the other shall not be abrupt.
 The best design is the one in which a uniform wall section is used throughout.
-On large flat sections, sup porting ribs will minimize warpage.
+On large flat sections, supporting ribs will minimise warpage.

 Also, large flat surfaces should be made slightly convex, or decorated with engraved or embossed figures to obscure flow marks.
 Warping or excessive shrinkage can be avoided by the use of cooling fixtures to maintain inside dimensions and flat surfaces while the article is cooling to room temperature.

-In order to correct this condition, it was necessary to use thin aluminum tubing instead, to take advantage of the relatively high coefficient of expansion of aluminum, which approaches that of plastics, and the ability of the thin tube to yield slightly when the plastic shrinks.
-Warpage and cracking of this sort is closely associated with design of inserts.
+To correct this condition, it was necessary to use thin aluminium tubing instead, to take advantage of the relatively high coefficient of expansion of aluminium, which approaches that of plastics, and the ability of the thin tube to yield slightly when the plastic shrinks.
+Warpage and cracking of this sort are closely associated with the design of inserts.